Eric Bainville

 Employment History

-- Image based database server,
+- Image based database server (Milpix)

-- Interactive algebra educational software,
+- Interactive algebra software Alnuset (Didima)

-- Linux softphone with simplified graphical interface,
+- Linux softphone with simplified graphical interface (Technosens)

-2001-2006 - Cabri 3D Project Manager and R&D Engineer, Cabrilog, Grenoble, France
+2001-2006 - Project Manager and R&D Engineer, Cabrilog, Grenoble (France)

 I defined the architecture and vision of Cabri 3D, an interactive 3D geometry software for math education.
 I then led the project and the team of 2 to 5 people involved in it.
 First version was released in September 2004.
 The current version Cabri 3D 2.0 is now an award-winning software recognized by the teaching community, localized in more than 20 languages, and distributed worldwide.
 I had the opportunity to present Cabri 3D "hands-on sessions" at several international conferences.
+Cabri 3D won a Bett Award in 2007.

-2000-2001 - R&D Engineer, Temento Systems, Grenoble, France
+2000-2001 - R&D Engineer, Temento Systems, Grenoble (France)

 Software and hardware for board, system, FPGA test and validation throughout the whole development cycle.
 I managed the product release cycle and Unix porting.
 I also implemented a Tcl scripting tool into the DiaTem application, allowing the user to program advanced Tcl tests of the target board or chip, transparently interfaced through the JTAG bus.

-1997-1999 - R&D Engineer, IMAG Lab. and Grenoble University, Grenoble, France
+1997-1999 - R&D Engineer, IMAG Lab. and Grenoble University

 Study of numerical and computational geometry algorithms for interactive geometry software, in the Cabri Géomètre project led by Jean-Marie Laborde (before Cabrilog was founded in 2000).

-1992-1996 - Teaching Assistant, Grenoble University, France
+1992-1996 - Teaching Assistant, Grenoble University

 Algorithms and data structures, bachelor's degree level.

-1985-1987 - Game Programmer, summer jobs, Titus Software, France
+1985-1987 - Game Programmer, summer jobs, Titus Software, Paris (France)

 Game programming in Basic, C and assembly (Z80, 6502, 6809, 68000).